Jackknife inference with two-way clustering: Two - Way Cluster-Jackknife CRVEs

-The $I$ dimension is always the most expensive one to deal with, because it involves the largest number of clusters, and it is not valid to partial out fixed effects in either the $G$ or $H$ dimensions when calculating~$\hat\biV_I^{\rm JK}$\tn.
-Thus, even though it would be possible to partial out the fixed effects for dimension $G$ when computing the $\hat\bbeta^{(g)}$ and the fixed effects for dimension $H$ when computing the $\hat\bbeta^{(h)}$\tn, it is probably not worth the additional programming complexity.

-It is conventional to employ the Student's $t$ distribution with $\min \{ G,H \} -1$ degrees of freedom to obtain $P$ values or critical values for $t$-statistics based on CV$_{\tn1}^{(3)}$.
-As in the one\tkk-way case, it seems reasonable to use the same distribution for $t$-statistics based on CV$_{\tn3}^{(3)}$ as well, and this is the approach that we take.
+It is conventional to employ the Student's $t$ distribution with $\min \{ G,H \} -1$ degrees of freedom to obtain $P$ values or critical values for $t$-statistics based on~CV$_{\tn1}^{\tk(3)}$.
+As in the one\tkk-way case, it seems reasonable to use the same distribution for $t$-statistics based on CV$_{\tn3}^{\tk(3)}$ as well, and this is the approach that we take.

-However, at least two other approaches could in principle be used.
-For one\tk-way clustering, \citet{BM_2002} proposed a way to obtain approximate critical values for CV$_{\tn1}$-based \mbox{$t$-tests} using a $t$ distribution with an estimated degrees\tkk-of-freedom parameter; see also \citet{Imbens_2016}.
+However, at least two other methods could in principle be used.
+For one\tk-way clustering, \citet{BM_2002} proposes a way to obtain approximate critical values for \mbox{$t$-tests} based on CV$_{\tn1}$ by using a $t$ distribution with a calculated degrees\tkk-of-freedom parameter; see also \citet{Imbens_2016}.
+Another method based on the same idea is proposed in \citet{Hansen-jack,Hansen_2025}.
 For the two\tkk-way case, one could in principle use the same sort of approximate critical value.
 However, we are not aware of any method for obtaining such a critical value for $t$-statistics based on two\tkk-way clustering.
 This is an area for future research.

-The wild cluster bootstrap \citep*{CGM_2008,DMN_2019} has been widely used for inference with one\tkk-way clustering, and \citet*{MNW_2021} suggested using it for two\tkk-way clustering as well.
-That paper simply uses the usual wild cluster bootstrap for one of the $G$, $H$, or $I$ dimensions to generate the bootstrap samples and computes CV$_{\tn1}^{(3)}$-based $t$-tests for both the actual and bootstrap samples.
-More recently, \citet{Hounyo_2024} proposes a wild bootstrap DGP that gives positive weight to both dimensions.
-All these bootstrap methods usually lead to more reliable inferences than simply using Student's $t$ critical values, but they do not always perform particularly well, and none of them is theoretically satisfactory.
-No existing wild bootstrap DGP for models with two\tkk-way clustering can actually replicate the intra-cluster covariances in the residuals, because it appears to be impossible to do so.
+Another possibility is to use bootstrap methods.
+The pigeonhole bootstrap of \citet{Owen_2007} was studied in \citet{Menzel_2021} and found to be conservative in general.
+That paper also proposed some new and rather complicated bootstrap procedures for inference about the sample mean.
+The wild cluster bootstrap \citep*{CGM_2008,DMN_2019} has been widely used for inference with one\tkk-way clustering, and \citet{MNW_2021} suggested using it for two\tkk-way clustering as well.
+In that paper, the usual wild cluster bootstrap for one of the $G$, $H$, or $I$ dimensions is used to generate the bootstrap samples.
+This procedure is not entirely satisfactory, because the bootstrap samples cannot reproduce the intra-cluster covariances among the residuals.
+Nevertheless, this wild bootstrap routine is conveniently and efficiently coded in the \texttt{boottest} package in \texttt{Stata} using the \texttt{bootclust} option; see \citet*{RMNW} for details.
+Recently, \citet{Hounyo-boot} proposes a wild bootstrap DGP that gives positive weight to both dimensions.

 In the absence of any satisfactory alternative, we currently recommend using the cluster jackknife together with critical values based on the Student's $t$ distribution with $\min\{ G,H \} -1$ degrees of freedom.
 As we shall see in \Cref{sec:simuls}, this approach often works remarkably well.
 Whether combining the jackknife with a bootstrap procedure would perform even better is a topic for future research; see \citet{MNW-bootknife} for evidence on this with one\tkk-way clustering.